brson/stdx/README.md

 <a id="byteorder"></a>
 ### `byteorder = "1.0.0"` &emsp; [📖][d-byteorder]

-Functions for converting between numbers and bytes, in little-endian, or big-endian orders.
+When serializing integers it's important to consider that not all computers store in memory the individual bytes of the number in the same order.
+The choice of byte order is called ["endianness"], and this simple crate provides the crucial functions for converting between numbers and bytes, in little-endian, or big-endian orders.

 **Example**: [`examples/byteorder.rs`]